Yan-Oliveira/doc-fao/content/custom-contact-fields/admin.rst

 Administrator Interface
 =======================

-This chapter describes the new features that are available in the administrator interface after installation of the package.
+This package contains a configuration interface to create dynamic fields of the type *Customer*.
+These fields can store customer information to a dynamic field and display them in the different views.

 .. toctree::
-   :maxdepth: 4
+   :maxdepth: 3
    :caption: Contents

-   admin/administration
+   admin/communication-notifications
+   admin/processes-automation